Today I want to share with you why I switched to a Bosch Mixer (from Kitchenaid) and how I've never regretted that decision.

 I think he was right 🙂

 It was my first Kitchenaid and it means the world to me.
 It has never given me a minute's trouble and I still use it for certain recipes, including every time I make my royal icing or homemade ice cream.

 And honestly, the current Kitchenaid mixers are probably fine for the typical home baker who will use it occassionally.
 They're certainly pretty and versatile and come with a lot of different options.

-More than anything – they’re so pretty.
-But in my experience, they are not built for daily, repeated use and “pretty” won’t fix that.
-Or at least they weren’t in 2014 when I owned my last new one.
+More than anything - they're so pretty.
+But in my experience, they are not built for daily, repeated use and "pretty" won't fix that.
+Or at least they weren't when I owned my last new one several years ago.